arkoc/git-ops-starter/README.md

 Information on how the repository is structured

+## Terraform Environment Variables

 ## Call outs

 Include links to specific implementations, like vpn gateway, mongodb atlas private link and more

 ## What's next

-- We are more than happy to have a debate on Bob's decisions
+- Discuss and improve Bob's decisions with help of community
 - ABC, Inc. is planning to duplciate their infrastructure in AWS and Google Cloud